MatthewSZhang/fastcan/doc/multioutput.rst

 Multioutput feature selection
 ==============================

-We can use :class:`FastCan` for multioutput feature selection.
+We can use :class:`FastCan` to handle multioutput feature selection.